 <h2>Using a specialist service</h2>

-<p><a href="https://www.pensionreclaim.com">PensionReclaim</a> is designed specifically for PAYE employees who want to claim higher rate pension tax relief without navigating Self Assessment or HMRC directly.
-The service calculates your entitlement across all four eligible years and handles the paperwork and submission on your behalf.
-You do not need to call HMRC or write any letters.</p>
+<p><a href="https://www.pensionreclaim.com">PensionReclaim</a> is designed for PAYE employees who want to claim higher rate pension tax relief without navigating HMRC directly.
+The service calculates your entitlement across all eligible years and produces a ready-to-post HMRC claim letter.</p>

-<p><a href="https://www.pensionreclaim.com"><strong>Find out what you're owed — free calculator at PensionReclaim →</strong></a></p>
+<p><a href="https://www.pensionreclaim.com"><strong>Find out what you are owed — free calculator at PensionReclaim →</strong></a></p>

 Check Your Eligibility Now